nextflow-io/nextflow/docs/fusion.md

 ### Local execution with Oracle Object Storage

-Fusion file system and Nextflow can be used with [Oracle Object Storage](https://www.oracle.com/es/cloud/storage/object-storage/) relying on the S3-like API compatibility provided by Oracle storage.
+Fusion file system and Nextflow are compatible with [Oracle Object Storage](https://www.oracle.com/cloud/storage/object-storage/). relying on the S3-like API compatibility provided by Oracle storage.

 This configuration requires the use of Docker (or similar container engine) for the execution of your pipeline tasks.